clcastro87/morpheus/README.md

 ##### bodyParser

 Options for `bodyParser` module.
-If configuration is specified it will be merged with morpheus default options described below.
+If configuration is specified it will be merged with restier default options described below.

 ```js
 var defaultOptions = {